RedisTimeSeries/RedisTimeSeries/docs/commands.md

 - toTimestamp - End timestamp for range query, `+` can be used to express the maximum possible timestamp.

 Optional args:

-* count - Maximum number of returned results per time-series.
+- count - Maximum number of returned results per time-series.
-* offset - Offset the timestamps being returned; allows for the starting value to be set.
+- offset - Offset the timestamps being returned in milliseconds.
+Setting offset to fromTimestamp will return values starting from that time.
-* aggregationType - Aggregation type: avg, sum, min, max, range, count, first, last, std.p, std.s, var.p, var.s
+- aggregationType - Aggregation type: avg, sum, min, max, range, count, first, last, std.p, std.s, var.p, var.s
-* timeBucket - Time bucket for aggregation in milliseconds
+- timeBucket - Time bucket for aggregation in milliseconds

 #### Complexity